 So without further delay, here is my mini Kelowna travel guide… from a foodie’s lens of course!

 What to do in Kelowna

 If you’re looking for things to do with kids I recommend checking out this post 20 Fun Things to do with Kids in Kelowna.
 If you have a weekend away from the kids or don’t have kids to worry about at all I recommend a wine tour (see below for winery recommendations)!
 If you’re venturing a bit further south, check out this post for the South Okanagan region or this post for something closer to Osoyoos.

-You can rent a boat down by the Cove or in City Park (and many other locations) for a day on the lake (keep your eyes peeled for Ogopogo), go hiking (try Knox Mountain for fabulous views or Bear Creek Park for a stunning waterfall – pack a picnic to enjoy on the lake in the Bear Creek Provincial Park after!).
-Pritchard Park is our usual hangout (on the West Side) or Gyro Beach is a hot hangout as well.
+You can rent a boat down by the Cove or in City Park (and many other locations) for a day on the lake (keep your eyes peeled for Ogopogo), go hiking (try Knox Mountain, Kalamoir Park for fabulous views or Bear Creek Park for a stunning waterfall – pack a picnic to enjoy on the lake in the Bear Creek Provincial Park after!).
+Pritchard Park is our usual hangout with a great wharf for the kids to jump off of (on the West Side) or Gyro Beach is a hot hangout as well.

 For a bit of exercise rent bikes at Kelowna eride (or an electric one if exercise isn’t on the priority list lol) by the hour for something different!
 Moo-lix and Parlour are great places to grab an ice cream cone as you stroll the downtown area.

-Another cool experience is visiting the Okanagan Lavender and Herb Farm!
-It is so gorgeous over their and they create the most beautiful sustainable products.
+Visit the Okanagan Lavender and Herb Farm for a stunning botanical experience (I love it best at dusk)!
+It is so gorgeous, and they create the most beautiful sustainable products.
 You can also find them online here.